abhishekaxl/headlessEcommerce/docs/01-requirements-breakdown.md

 **So that** I can customize my purchase

 **Acceptance Criteria:**
-- [ ] Configurable options display हों (dropdowns, swatches, etc.)
+- [ ] Configurable options should displayं (dropdowns, swatches, etc.)
-- [ ] Option selection पर price update हो
+- [ ] Option selection on price update should be implemented
-- [ ] Selected options के अनुसार images update हों
+- [ ] Selected options according to images update should be available
-- [ ] Invalid option combinations handle हों
+- [ ] Invalid option combinations handle should be available
-- [ ] Stock status per variant show हो
+- [ ] Stock status per variant show should be implemented
-- [ ] "Add to Cart" selected variant को add करे
+- [ ] "Add to Cart" selected variant to add should do
-- [ ] Selected options URL में persist हों (optional, for sharing)
+- [ ] Selected options URL in persist should be (optional, for sharing)
-- [ ] Option selection validation हो
+- [ ] Option selection validation should be implemented

 #### Story 1.5: Product Image Gallery
 **As a** shopper